-Our drug rehab aftercare prevention staff is committed to ensuring that the clients transition into everyday living goes as smoothly as possible.
-Our staff designs a relapse prevention plan for each client.
-Relapse prevention will address the individual triggers that might sabotage recovery.
+A drug rehab aftercare staff is committed to ensuring that the client’s transition into everyday living goes as smoothly as possible.
+Our team designs a relapse prevention plan for each client.
+Relapse prevention will address the individual causes that might sabotage recovery.
 The aftercare prevention staff at our facilities will address behavior and also patterns of thought that may also hinder the recovery process.

-I start having problems with one or more of the following; thinking difficulties, emotional overreaction problems, sleep disturbances, memory difficulties, becoming accident prone, and/or starting to experience a serious sensitivity to stress.
-I return to denial telling others that everything is “good” and “okay” when in fact it is not.
+I start having problems with one or more of the following: thinking difficulties, emotional overreaction problems, sleep disturbances, memory difficulties, becoming accident prone, and starting to experience an acute sensitivity to stress.
+I return to denial telling others that everything is “good” and “okay” when in fact, it is not.
 I start experiencing Avoidance and Defensive Behavior.
-I avoid the individuals or situations that would give me honest feedback on my actions.
+I avoid the individuals or situations that would give me honest feedback on my actions.”

 I start feeling tired and useless.
-I begin to use destructive behavior a substance in attempt to feel normal.
+I begin to use destructive behavior and substances in an attempt to feel normal.”

-I begin to think and want drugs and substances, I convince myself that using these substances is the only way that I can feel “normal”.
-I convince myself that using is the only way I will ever feel normal again, and thus I deserve to use- because I deserve to feel normal.
+I begin to think about and want drugs and substances, I convince myself that using these substances is the only way that I can feel “normal.”
+I convince myself that using is the only way I will ever feel normal again, and thus I deserve to use because I deserve to feel normal.”

 - Being exposed or having drugs and alcohol available